Term of Fellowship

 Applicants may be citizens of any country, but for foreign nationals awards will be made only for study in the United States.
 American citizens may hold a fellowship either in the United States or in a foreign country.

 The JCC Fund is committed to mentoring and advancing people from all backgrounds and through its role as a funder of biomedical research, is dedicated to increasing the diversity of the scientific workforce.

 Attendance at the annual symposium of the Jane Coffin Childs Fund is required each year of the fellowship.
 All meeting expenses for attendees’ travel, lodging, and meals hosted by JCC are paid for by JCC.

 An award does not constitute an employer-employee relationship between the Foundation and the JCC Fellow, if supported by JCC or Merck.

-During the term of the fellowship, sponsors are required to provide benefits, including health care benefits, for the Fellow.
+During the term of the fellowship, sponsors are required to provide medical benefits for the Fellow.

 Please note that JCC Fellows supported by the JCC/HHMI partnership and in the laboratory of an HHMI investigator have unique terms as outlined at the time of the award by JCC and HHMI.